kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

               parent->children[0].reset();

-              if (soleChild != nullptr) { // We need to shift the 2 right-most children (of the former 3-node) left since their parent is now a 2-node.
+              if (soleChild) { // We need to shift the 2 right-most children (of the former 3-node) left since their parent is now a 2-node.
 	           // move children appropriately.
 This is the recursive case when pnode is an internal node. parent->children[1]->connectChild(2, std::move(parent->children[1]->children[1]));
                    parent->children[1]->connectChild(1, std::move(parent->children[1]->children[0]));